-The types of spinal stenosis are often categorized by the region of the spine in which the condition has manifested.
+The types of spinal stenosis are often categorized by the region of the spine in which the condition has developed.
 In general, spinal stenosis describes a narrowing of the spinal canal, which houses the spinal cord and nerve roots.
-When the limited space within this area is constricted through the degeneration of a portion of the spinal anatomy, neural compression can result if undue pressure is exerted on the spinal cord or a nerve root.
+When the limited space within this area is constricted through the degeneration of a portion of the spinal anatomy, nerve compression can result if it puts extra pressure on the spinal cord or a nerve root.

 Spinal stenosis often stems from age-related spinal degeneration, which can crowd the space within the spinal canal with herniated disc material, bone spurs or swollen ligaments.
-Additionally, some people are born with exceptionally narrow spinal canals that are particularly susceptible to symptomatic spinal stenosis at a relatively young age.
+In rarer cases, some people are born with narrow spinal canals that are more prone to symptomatic spinal stenosis at a relatively young age.

-- Cervical spinal stenosis — Manifests in the neck region
+- Cervical spinal stenosis — in the cervical (upper) region

-- Thoracic spinal stenosis — Presents in the mid-back region
+- Thoracic spinal stenosis —in the thoracic (middle) region

-- Lumbar spinal stenosis — Occurs in the lower spine region
+- Lumbar spinal stenosis — in the lumbar (lower) region

-All forms of spinal stenosis can lead to chronic pain and disability that requires professional treatment.
+All forms of spinal stenosis can lead to chronic pain and debilitating symptoms that require professional treatment.

-Most spinal stenosis patients respond well to conservative treatments such as rest, pain relievers, anti-inflammatories, hot and cold therapy, low-impact exercise and massage.
-However, in rare instances, surgery might be required to relieve persistent or debilitating pain, but that alternative does not necessarily involve a highly invasive operation.
+Many spinal stenosis patients respond well to conservative treatments such as rest, pain relievers, anti-inflammatories, hot and cold therapy, low-impact exercise and massage.
+However, in some cases, surgery might be required to relieve persistent or debilitating pain, but that alternative does not necessarily involve a highly invasive operation.